klusta-team/spikedetekt/README.md

     PROBE_FILE = 'probe_filename.probe'

     # Raw data files (no default values provided)
-    RAW_DATA_FILES = ['file1.dat', 'file2.dat']
+    RAW_DATA_FILES = ['file1.dat', 'file2.dat','file3.dat']
     NCHANNELS = 32
     SAMPLERATE = 20000 # in Hertz

-Under `RAW_DATA_FILES', specify your list of .dat files to be concatenated.
+You can specify an ordered list of .dat files to be concatenated, in the above example file1.dat, file2.dat and file3.dat are three recordings to be concatenated.
 The output files will be written to a folder called `filename', where filename.params is the name of your parameters file.

 The default parameters are as follows (see /spikedetekt/defaultparameters.py and change as desired):